I'm an attorney, arbitrator, and part-time law professor; I maintain a limited private practice in Houston, representing

-I edit and publish the Common Draft collection of contract clauses and templates, with extensive annotations and explanations.
+I edit and publish the Common Draft public library of contract clauses and templates, with extensive annotations and explanations.
 One of my main professional interests is exploring ways to speed up and simplify the contract-negotiation process, in the hope of helping businesses collaborate to do good things more quickly.

 I left AW&D to become vice president and general counsel of BindView Corporation, a publicly-traded, 500-employee software company, with offices in six countries.
 As outside counsel, I'd helped the founder to start the company.
 I served there until the company's successful "exit" when we were acquired by Symantec Corporation, the world leader in our field.